pH7Software/pH7-Social-Dating-CMS/README.md

 *To summarize, **pH7CMS** gives you **the perfect ingredients** to create the **best online dating service** or **social networking** website on the World Wide Web!*

-## How Powerful is your future Dating App?
+## How Powerful Your Social-Dating App Will Be? 🚀

 * Best Dating Features
 * Advanced Search